pleasureman/testimprovement/article/resource_management_english.md

 # Resource management of Docker - Cgroups feature supporting Docker

-With Docker technology has been accepted by more and more individuals and enterprises, Docker is more widely applied in many aspects.
-Docker resource management includes the limitation of CPU, memory, IO and other resources, but for most of Docker users, they often just know how without knowing why when they are using Docker resource management interfaces.
+As Docker technology has been accepted by more and more individuals and enterprises, Docker is more widely applied in many aspects.
+Docker resource management includes the limitation of CPU, memory, IO and other resources, but most of Docker users often just know how without knowing why when they are using Docker resource management interfaces.
 This article introduces the cgroups feature which supports Docker resource management, and lists Docker resource management interfaces and the corresponding cgroups interfaces, so that the readers can know why about Docker resource management.

 ## 1. Overview of Docker resource management interfaces
 | Option                     |  Description                                                                                                                                    |